SME Succession Planning: The 90-Day Danger Zone That Can Destroy Your Business

 Gearing Ratios Overview

 • Gearing Ratios are updated quarterly.
-All values are based on the most recent Q2 2025 updates.
+Therefore, no values changed and all values are based on the most recent Q2 2025 updates.

 • S-REITs Gearing Ratio has been on a steady uptrend.
 It was 35.55% in Q4 2019.